Jashan32/eSim/README.md

   export LLVM_CONFIG=/opt/llvm-16/bin/llvm-config
 }
 ```
-**Impact:** This resolves incompatibility with outdated LLVM (v11) and enables successful GHDL compilation on modern Ubuntu systems.
+**Impact:** Ubuntu 25.04 ships with LLVM (v20) which is incompatible with GHDL, causing build script to fail.
+To resolve this version mismatch, LLVM 16 was built from source, ensuring compatibility and enabling successful GHDL compilation.

 **Result:** Ensured modern LLVM compatibility required by GHDL.